Gillian Berrie: Career

 Next, Berrie produced Mackenzie's Starred Up (2013), starring Jack O'Connell, Ben Mendelsohn and Rupert Friend.
 The story is based on writer Jonathan Asser's real-life experiences as a voluntary therapist in a London prison.
 The film was critically acclaimed and won numerous awards including the BAFTA Scotland 2014 Best Film and Best Director Awards, seven BIFA nominations and holds a 99% Rotten Tomatoes score.

 Berrie also co-produced Jonathan Glazer's Under the Skin (2013) starring Scarlett Johansson.
 It had its World Premiere at Telluride at the same time as Starred Up, then played Venice Film Festival and has since picked up over 20 awards and 90 nominations internationally.

 In late 2016, Berrie EP'd on TV pilot Damnation for the USA Network, directed by Mackenzie.
 Described as an epic saga of the secret history of the 1930s American heartland, it chronicles the mythic conflict and bloody struggle between big money and the downtrodden, God and greed, charlatans and prophets.
 In May 2017, Damnation was picked up to series by the USA Network and has been released by Netflix outside of the US.

 In 2017, Berrie began production on David Mackenzie's tenth feature, Outlaw King.
 The film stars Chris Pine as Robert the Bruce, with Aaron Taylor-Johnson playing James Douglas, Florence Pugh playing Elizabeth de Burgh and Billy Howle as Edward, the Prince of Wales.
 Sigma Films produced the historical epic which was released internationally by Netflix on November 9, 2018.

 In 2002, Berrie received the BAFTA Scotland Outstanding Contribution Award for her achievements in the Scottish film industry.

 In 2014, Berrie received an honorary doctorate from the University of the West of Scotland for her contribution to film, culture and the arts.

 2020 saw Berrie's Film City Futures at the centre of a new £1m talent development programme in partnership with Screen Scotland and The British Film Institute (BFI).
 The programme, Short Circuit, develops and provides opportunities for new and emerging writers, directors and producers from across Scotland.
 As well as producing up to 18 short films it will develop 10 feature-length scripts over two years, from 2020-22.

 Berrie wrapped Tetris, a feature film for Apple directed by Jon Baird and starring Taron Edgerton, in March 2021.

+In December 2025 Berrie's Relay, a feature starring Riz Ahmend and Lily James reached number one on Amazon Prime.
+Her latest feature, Fuze starring Aaron Taylor Johnson and Theo James was released internationally in April 2026.
+In September 2026 it was HBO's number 1 streaming hit.